 With the country now in a recession, enrolling could improve your job prospects significantly.
-Research from the last great recession revealed that individuals with associate's or bachelor's degrees maintained higher levels of employment (and smaller earnings reductions for women) than for those without degrees.
+Research from the last recession revealed that individuals with associate or bachelor's degrees maintained higher levels of employment (and smaller earnings reductions for women) than those without degrees.

-Recently, those with at least a bachelor’s degree have far lower unemployment rates when compared to those without a degree, according to the Bureau of Labor Statistics.
+Recently, people with at least a bachelor’s degree have had far lower unemployment rates compared to those without a degree, according to the Bureau of Labor Statistics.

 Of course, school tuition and books add up.
 While financial aid opportunities exist—including scholarships, grants, and private and federal student loans—carefully weigh the pros and cons of a classroom return.